jesseharold/setCardGame/Readme.txt

  - sounds, you can choose your sound effect that plays when you call a set, and it makes a happy noise when you're right and a shameful noise when you're wrong.
  - option to turn off timed mode
  - option to play in training mode, where it tells you why something isn't a set, and will give you a hint if you can't find the set on the table
+ - rewrite as a an app with a server-side component:
- - option to play in solo mode where you try and beat a total time to clear the deck - save hi scores in firebase
+ - option to play in solo mode where you try and beat a total time to clear the deck - save hi scores in db
- - remote mode -- the ability for people to play over the network from different devices - hook it up with firebase's session management, use rock paper scissors project as an example
+ - remote mode -- the ability for people to play over the network from different devices using sockets